hojinYang/spotify_recSys_challenge_2018/readme.md

 ```console
 python data_generator.py --datadir ./data --mpd_tr ./mpd_train --mpd_te ./mpd_test --mpd_ch ./challenge
 ```
-If you want set manually the minimum number of occurences of tracks and artists on training set.
+You can set manually the minimum number of occurences of tracks and artists on training set manually.
 When you run the following command, tracks with less than three occurrences are removed:
 ```console
 python data_generator.py --mincount_trk 3